“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 But no matter how much she might want to deny it, the truth was, she’d never seen Lana look more radiant.
 She didn’t appear concerned by her lack of clothing, and she’d barely taken her adoring gaze from Ben’s face.

 For a moment, Julia stared before shaking her head.
-She’d never have suspected Lana would be such a doormat for any man.
-When the three of them had met for dinner two weeks ago, Julia would never have suspected Ben would be capable of this kind of behaviour.
+She’d never have suspected Lana would be a doormat for any man.
+When the three of them had met for dinner two weeks ago, Julia had not suspected he’d been hiding this kind of disturbing behavior.
 He’d been solicitous of Lana.
-Sure, Julia had found it a bit odd that he’d ordered Lana’s meal for her, but he’d consulted her first, and the two had touched constantly.
+In retrospect, Julia had found it a bit odd that he’d ordered Lana’s meal for her, but he’d consulted her first, and the two had touched constantly.
 Julia had found their relationship endearing.
-She’d never suspected what went on when others weren’t around.
+Had it all been a polite act?

-She couldn’t make Lana’s choices for her, but Julia was sure of a few things—she’d never allow someone to determine when she’d had enough to drink.
+She couldn’t make Lana’s choices for her, but Julia knew a few things.
+No man would decide when she’d had enough to drink.
 She would never kneel for any man.
-And she would certainly never let anyone put a collar on her.
+And she would certainly never let anyone put a collar around her neck.

 “You could call it fully equipped.”